qiskit-advocate/application-guide/README.md

 # Qiskit Advocates Application Guide

+*New: 2022 application details have been announced!
+Please check out the [How you can apply](#how-you-can-apply) section.*

 ## What is the Qiskit advocate program?
 The Qiskit advocate program is a global initiative to support the most active members of the Qiskit community.
 As an advocate, you will join the most passionate group of people in quantum computing.
-Since the program was launched two years ago, [more than 200 people with diverse backgrounds from  30+ countries have joined](https://qiskit.org/advocates/).
+Since the program was launched two years ago, [more than 300 people with diverse backgrounds from  30+ countries have joined](https://qiskit.org/advocates/).
 We work together to grow the Qiskit community through organizing events, making open source contributions to Qiskit code, creating educational content, and more.

-## Why you should apply:
+## Why you should apply

 ### 1. Networking with experts and enthusiasts
 As an advocate, you will be able to attend monthly meetup sessions to share projects and ideas and work together with fellow advocates on new projects and events.